 - Rudder doesn’t help much with tracking in calm conditions

-Best Inflatable Fly Fishing Kayak: Intex Excursion Professional Series
+Best Inflatable Kayak for fly fishing: Intex Excursion Professional Series

 A pretty good size for an inflatable with room for either one or two people, the Intex Excursion Professional has the space and stability to accommodate the most energetic of fly fishing casts.